kaorios/my-github-actions/README.md

 Error: HttpError: GitHub Actions is not permitted to create or approve pull requests.
 Error: GitHub Actions is not permitted to create or approve pull requests.
 ```

+> Events done by the bot can NOT be used as triggers.
+(2023.07.10)

+## Deployment with Amplify hosting

+1. Copy `.github/workflow/deployment.yml`

+On AWS Amplify, Disable automatic builds and create webhook:

+2. Go to `App settings -> general` and disable automatic builds there.
+(AWS Amplify)

+3. Go to `App settings -> Build Settings` and create a web hook (AWS Amplify)

+4. Save the URL in GitHub as a secret (GitHub)

+You can set a name if you want and update `WEBHOOK_URL` on deployment.yml